phase2/p2ools/README.md

 ### Logger

-A logging abstraction that wraps an arbitrary logging function.
-Keeps track of your module name, features logging levels, automatically provides file basename and line identification, and provides easy `print_r`ing.
+A logging abstraction that wraps an arbitrary logging function, but defaults to watchdog. `Logger` keeps track of your module name, features logging levels, automatically provides file basename and line identification, and provides easy `print_r`ing.

 #### Usage